 "Why are you acting like this?"

 She gestured at her, as though that would get her point across.
-The brunette supposed it did.
+Rachel supposed it did.
 After all, she was smoking, quietly, solemnly avoiding eye contact.
 All very unlike her, under normal circumstances.
 She raised an eyebrow anyway.

-"I'm not allowed to react the way I please?" she queried, and the blonde closed her eyes, fighting tears again.
+"I'm not allowed to react the way I please?" she queried, and Quinn closed her eyes, fighting tears again.

 "You are; I just…."
 She bit her lower lip, an action that would've melted her yesterday.

 "I expected…more," she replied, struggling to keep her voice low.